Menopause Hormone Levels

 It’s important to remember that a single blood test cannot reliably serve as a conclusive diagnosis of menopause due to the dynamic and fluctuating nature of hormone levels during this transitional phase in a woman’s life (Löfqvist, 2022).

-Menopause is a gradual process marked by significant hormonal changes, including fluctuations in estradiol, FSH, and LH- but also other symptoms such as joint and muscle discomfort, and vasomotor symptoms (Heinemann, 2003).
+Menopause is a gradual process marked by significant hormonal changes, including fluctuations in estradiol, FSH, and LH.
 It is generally a better course of action to rely on the presence of these menopausal symptoms to determine the menopausal stage, rather than a single blood test.

-Hormone levels can vary not only between individuals but also within the same individual over different periods.
-Thus, relying on a single blood test may not capture the full spectrum of hormonal variations.
+Furthermore, hormone levels can vary not only between individuals but also within the same individual over different periods.
+Thus, relying on a single blood test may not capture the full spectrum of hormonal variations and the associated physical and emotional symptoms.

 References